 Recently, cobalt poisoning has been seen from the wear and tear of some cobalt/chromium metal-on-metal hip implants.
 This type of implant is an artificial hip socket that is created by fitting a metal ball into a metal cup.
 Sometimes metal particles (cobalt) are released as the metal ball grinds against the metal cup when you walk.
 These metal particles (ions) can get released into the hip socket and sometimes the bloodstream, causing cobalt toxicity.

 This is for information only and not for use in the treatment or management of an actual poison exposure.
 If you have an exposure, you should call your local emergency number (such as 911) or a local poison control center at 1-800-222-1222.

 Cobalt is a component of vitamin B12, an essential vitamin.

 Cobalt may also be found in:

 - Some metal-on-metal hip implants

 Cobalt was once used as a stabilizer in beer foam.
 It caused a condition called "beer-drinker's heart," which resulted in heart muscle weakness.

 Usually you have to be exposed to high levels of cobalt for weeks to months to have symptoms.
 However, it is possible to have some symptoms if you swallow a large amount of cobalt at once.

-Swallowing a large amount of absorbable cobalt at one time is very rare and likely not too dangerous.
-This may cause nausea and vomiting.
-However, absorbing a large amount of cobalt over longer periods of time can lead to serious health problems such as:
+Swallowing a large amount of absorbable cobalt at one time is very rare and is likely not very dangerous.
+It may cause nausea and vomiting.
+However, absorbing a large amount of cobalt over longer periods of time can lead to serious health problems, such as:

 If you or someone you know has been exposed to cobalt, the first step is to leave the area and get fresh air.
 If cobalt came in contact with the skin, wash the area thoroughly.